osulp/omeka-s-docker/README.md

 Once container are running, go to localhost on your web browser.
 It will walk through adding a user and installing.

+## Instructions from original GIT Repo (more for on a server vs development situation)

 Download the file "docker-compose.yml".